-We may ask you for ad-hoc reports on your grant.
-This may be to provide an update on progress, or any significant delays or difficulties in completing the grant activity.
+We may ask you for ad-hoc formal reports on your grant.
+This may be to provide a formal update on progress, or any significant delays or difficulties in completing the grant activity as well as emerging risks and how these will be mitigated.

-Final report
+Formal report

-Final reports must:
+Formal reports must:

-- identify if and how outcomes have been achieved - include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure incurred - be submitted in the format provided in the grant agreement.
+- identify if and how intended objectives, outcomes have been achieved, and how Australia's national interests have been furthered - include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure incurred - be submitted in the format provided in the grant agreement.